nielskrijger/FlashMessageBundle/README.markdown

 a flash message you can use the Symfony session service:

     # bundle/Controller/MyController.php
-    $this->get('session')->setFlash('success', 'Your pattern has been created');
+    $this->get('session')->setFlash('success', 'Well done!
+You\'ve been initialized');

-This method makes sure the message is displayed after a page request.
-If you want to show it immediately you can render a flash message in the template directly like so:
+The symfony session service renders the message after a new page request.
+If you want to show a flash message immediately you can render it in the template directly:

     # bundle/Resources/views/template.html.twig
-    {{ flash('success', 'Thank you, your settings were updated!') }}
+    {{ flash('success', 'Scotty has beamed you up!') }}

 Alternatively you can render a flash message in javascript after for example an ajax request:

     # bundle/Resources/views/template.html.twig
     <script language="javascript">
     $(function () {
-        $.flash({ type: "success", message: "Thank you, your settings were updated!" });
+        $.flash({ type: "success", message: "You are a success!" });
     });
     </script>